Rate-Limiting-Nullifier/rlnjs/README.md

 const signer = await provider.getSigner(0)
 const identity = new Identity("1234")

+// Create an RLN instance with the contract registry.
-const rln = new RLN({
+// ethers provider and the contract address are both required then. const rln = RLN.createWithContractRegistry({
   /* These parameters are required */
   rlnIdentifier, // The unique id representing your application provider, // ethers.js provider contractAddress, // RLN contract address

   /* These parameters are optional */
-  identity, // the semaphore identity.
-If not given, a new identity is created contractAtBlock, // The block number at which the RLN contract was deployed.
-If not given, default is 0 signer, // ethers.js signer.
+  contractAtBlock, // The block number at which the RLN contract was deployed.
+If not given, default is 0 identity, // the semaphore identity.
+If not given, a new identity is created signer, // ethers.js signer.
 If not given, users won't be able to execute write operations to the RLN contract treeDepth, // The depth of the merkle tree.
 Default is 20
   wasmFilePath: rlnWasmFilePath, // The path to the rln circuit wasm file.
 If not given, `createProof` will not work